-Volker weighed whether to take the ambassador position.
+Volker testified that after being offered the ambassador position, he weighed whether to take the job.
 He worried about the “Guiliani thing,” but understood that the “future of the country is in play right now.”
 (Volker deposition)

 Trump told the Three Amigos to work through Giuliani.
 Sondland testified that Trump “just kept saying: Talk to Rudy, talk to Rudy.”
-Sondland was “disappointed” but agreed because (he claimed) the alternative was to give up hope of good Ukrainian-relations.
+Sondland was “disappointed” but agreed because, in his view, the alternative was to give up hope of good Ukrainian-relations.
 (Sondland’s deposition.)

 From Sondland: “. . . our understanding was that the President directed Mr. Giuliani’s participation. . .”
 (Sondland’s deposition.)